Event planning policies and guidelines

 When organizing events with speakers or displays that touch on sensitive or controversial subject matters, the following guidelines for planning and facilitating such events serve to ensure that these events can take place respectfully and maintain the values of the UBC community.

-• Ensure that you and all members of your organizing team are willing and prepared to host and facilitate an event that will be accompanied with opposing views and potential dialogue and debate.
+• Make sure that you and all members of your organizing team are willing and prepared to host and facilitate an event that will be accompanied with opposing views and potential dialogue and debate.

 • Set clear goals and intentions for your event and ensure that these goals are consistent with UBC’s Respectful Environment Statement and commitment to respectful dialogue.

-• As you select the speaker(s) for you event, do some research into their background and ensure that they are also committed to engaging in respectful dialogue.
+• As you select the speakers for your event, do some research into their background and ensure that they are also committed to engaging in respectful dialogue.

-• Set clear expectations with the speaker(s) and ensure that you have a sense of what the speaker(s) plans to communicate and if that content fits with the intentions/ goals of the event.
+• Set clear expectations with the speakers and ensure that you have a sense of what the speakers plans to communicate and if that content fits with the intentions and goals of the event.

 “The organizers of this event recognize that this is a sensitive topic and there are strongly held opposing views on the topic.
 We welcome all to attend and engage in a respectful dialogue.”

-Welcome the entire community to attend the event, specifically if you are aware of other organizations or groups on campus that hold opposing view, consider:
+Welcome the entire community to attend the event, specifically if you are aware of other organizations or groups on campus that hold opposing views, consider:

 • Approaching them to partner with you on the event.
-It may be helpful and productive to do a panel with another speaker who holds an opposing view to engage in a respectful dialogue/ debate on the subject.
+It may be helpful and productive to do a panel with another speaker who holds an opposing view to engage in a respectful dialogue and debate on the subject.

 • Have a neutral moderator to facilitate the event.

-• Ensure that there are clearly marked exits and opportunities for participants to leave the event if they feel uncomfortable at any time and wish to exit the venue.
+• Make sure that there are clearly marked exits and opportunities for participants to leave the event if they feel uncomfortable at any time and wish to exit the venue.

-• Think through your approach for handling questions to ensure that individuals of all views have an opportunity to speak and engage with the speaker(s).
+• Plan your approach for handling questions beforehand to ensure that individuals of all views have an opportunity to speak and engage with the speakers.

-• At the end of the event, reiterate expectations of attendees and encourage them to continue dialogue in a positive and respectful manner.
+• At the end of the event, reiterate the expectations for attendees and encourage them to continue dialogue in a positive and respectful manner.

-If you are hosting a controversial speaker, it is highly encouraged that you meet with Campus Security to review safety and make Campus Safety aware of the details of the event in case their assistance is required.
+If you are hosting a controversial speaker, it’s highly encouraged to meet with Campus Security to review safety procedures.
+Make sure they’re aware of the event details in case their assistance is required.